Winter — An End And A Promise

 #

 Finally, after an overnight train ride and another trip on a bus, I reached a small town.
-I disembarked the bus and friendly faced man reading a newspaper looked up with a smile, “Ian.”
+I disembarked the bus and a friendly faced man reading a newspaper looked up with a smile, “Ian.”

 He folded the paper under his arm and stood straight from the car he leaned against.
 The side of the car read “TAXI,” in large letters.